danieldkim/charlotte/README.md

 You'll have to do the same for any browser instances that you create on boot that have a different `rootUrl` than the global `charlotte` object.

-### Binary files in the cache seed

-One caveat for binary files is that they must be specified in a manifest.
-This is because there is currently no way to transfer/copy binary files from the app bundle to the cache location.

-For example, if you have a file that gets stored in the cache location at `/res_cache/foo.com/1.0/assets.foo.com/versions/1.0/img/icons/bar.png` you should set the `cacheSeedBinaryFiles` option on charlotte like so:

-    charlotte.cacheSeedBinaryFiles = [
-      '/res_cache/foo.com/1.0/assets.foo.com/versions/1.0/img/icons/bar.png'
-    ];

-I know this solution is less than ideal but, until I have time to work on a better one, it works.

 # Some general guidelines